Page 1: Biography

 Housekeeper, trade unionist, hotel maid, communist, bookseller, political activist

-This biography, written by Maureen Birchfield Williams, was first published in the Dictionary of New Zealand Biography in 1998.
+This biography, written by Maureen Birchfield, was first published in the Dictionary of New Zealand Biography in 1998.

 Constance Alice Rawcliffe, known as Connie, was born on 27 July 1898 at Haydock, Lancashire, England, the daughter of Catherine Williamson and her husband, John Rawcliffe, a police constable.
 Measles as a baby left Connie permanently deaf in her right ear, but her family and teachers ensured she heard what was being said.
 She left school at 13 to join her two elder sisters as a weaver in a local cotton mill and later worked in a silk mill.